Why Isaac Haas' injury should not derail Purdue's Final Four chances

 And now a national title, a Final Four, it's all in doubt due to Friday's Pyrrhic victory.

 So now Painter and Purdue are faced with a potentially debilitating situation.
-Or are they?
+Haas managed to practice Saturday, but Painter has gone back and forth on whether he's a game-time decision or not expected to play in a matter of semantics since.

 I don't think the Haas news means Boilermaker fans should panic or pack in on this tournament.
 Yes, Haas absolutely is a unique player in college basketball.
 There's nobody in the sport that has his combination of size and skill.
 He's a massive human, and he's developed a good post game to drive his 14.9 points per game.